storyprotocol/sdk/packages/core-sdk/README.md

 const account = privateKeyToAccount(WALLET_PRIVATE_KEY as Address);
 ```

-The preceding code created the `account` object for creating the SDK client.
+The previous code creates the `account` object for creating the SDK client.

 ## Set up SDK client

 To set up the SDK client, import `StoryClient` and `StoryConfig` from `@story-protocol/core-sdk`.
-Write the following code, utilizing the `account` we created previously.
+Write the following code, use the `account` we create previously.

 > :information-source: Make sure to have RPC_PROVIDER_URL for your desired chain set up in your .env file.
 We recommend using the Iliad network with `RPC_PROVIDER_URL=https://rpc.partner.testnet.storyprotocol.net`.